zalando-incubator/stackset-controller/README.md

   require that your ingress controller implements the annotation `zalando.org/backend-weights: {"my-app-1": 80, "my-app-2": 20}`, for
-  example use [skipper](https://github.com/zalando/skipper) for Ingress) or read the information from stackset `status.Traffic`.
+  example use [skipper](https://github.com/zalando/skipper) for Ingress) or read the information from stackset `status.traffic`.
 * Safely switch traffic to scaled down stacks.
 If a stack is scaled down, it will be scaled up automatically before traffic is directed to it.
 * Dynamically provision Ingresses per stack, with per stack host names.
 I.e.